ambrosus/ambrosus-nop/USING.md

 Atlas: first check that Parity in sync (see above)
 Apollo: also check Parity.
 If it's fine, wait for reward to appear (it could take up 24 hours).
-Don't stop and try not to restart Apollo, it have to be always online.
+Don't stop and try not to restart Apollo, it has to be always online.

 ## Terminology

+- Ambrosus Node
 - Atlas
 - Hermes
 - Apollo